Nighttime Thunderstorm

 Q: Can urban areas influence thunderstorm activity during the night?

 A: Yes, urban areas can create favorable conditions for thunderstorm activity due to the heat-island effect and changes in land use.
-This can lead to an increase in the frequency and intensity of storms during the night in urban areas.
+This can increase the frequency and intensity of storms during the night in urban areas.

 Q: Are thunderstorms during the night more severe than daytime storms?